 Soyuz is a reliable, efficient, and cost-effective solution for a full range of missions, from LEO to Mars or Venus.
-Offering an unrivaled flight history, Soyuz has already performed almost every type of mission, including orbiting telecommunications, Earth observation, weather and scientific satellites, as well as manned spacecraft.
+Offering an unrivaled heritage, Soyuz has already performed almost every type of mission, from telecommunications, Earth observation, weather and scientific satellites, to manned spacecraft.
 It is a very scalable and flexible launch vehicle.

-The Soyuz currently offered by Arianespace is a four-stage launch vehicle: four boosters (first stage), a central core (second stage), a third stage, and the restartable Fregat upper stage (fourth stage).
+The Soyuz version currently offered by Arianespace is a four-stage launch vehicle: four boosters (first stage), a central core (second stage), a third stage, and the restartable Fregat upper stage (fourth stage).
 It also includes a payload adapter/dispenser and fairing.